mapbox/cheap-ruler/README.md

 #### ruler.distance(a, b)

 Given two points of the form `[x, y]`, returns the distance.
-Typically within 0.1% of `turf.distance` values but 20 times faster.
+Typically within 0.1% of `turf.distance` values but 20–25 times faster.

-#### ruler.distanceSq(a, b)

-Returns the squared distance between two points.

 #### ruler.bearing(a, b)

 Returns the bearing between two points in angles.
-Typically within 0.001% of `turf.bearing` but 3-5 times faster.
+Typically within 0.001% of `turf.bearing` but 3–4 times faster.

 #### ruler.bufferPoint(p, buffer)